adrianwedd/Agentic-Index/docs/PERFORMANCE.md

   pip install ijson
   ```
   Then call `load_repos(..., use_stream=True)`.
-- Run `scripts/benchmark_ops.py` to measure sort and diff times.
-The script
+- Run `scripts/benchmark_ops.py` to measure sorting, diff, and star-delta
-  prints a warning when operations exceed built-in baselines.
+  calculations.
+The script prints a warning when operations exceed built-in
+  baselines.

+## CI Benchmarks

+An optional `benchmarks` job in the CI workflow runs the benchmark script on
+pull requests.
+Results appear in the job log but do not gate the build.